Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

 if $t\leq km$ we get

-and for $t$ large enough both expressions are positive since $\beta_j(\tilde{t})$ is $o\left(1/\tilde{t}\right)$ and we assume that $\tilde{t}$ is $\theta(t)$.
-Having \eqref{comp1} and \eqref{comp2} positive means that if we are in a high-rewards period the probability of choosing a suboptimal arm decreases faster in Algorithm \ref{Algorithm::epsilon_threshold}.
-In that case, Algorithm \ref{Algorithm::epsilon_threshold} would have lower regret than the $\varepsilon$-greedy algorithm.\\ In practice, the threshold $z$ should be defined as $\argmin(\E[R_n])$.
-If this is too computationally challenging, but past data are available, a good value for $z$ can be chosen using cross validation techniques, i.e. by trying different thresholds with the available data and by choosing the one that yields the best performance.
+and for $t$ large enough both expressions are positive since $\beta_j(\tilde{t})$ is $o\left(1/\tilde{t}\right)$.
+Having \eqref{comp1} and \eqref{comp2} positive means that when we are in a high-rewards period the probability of choosing a suboptimal arm decreases faster when using Algorithm \ref{Algorithm::epsilon_threshold}.
+In that case, Algorithm \ref{Algorithm::epsilon_threshold} would have lower regret than the standard $\varepsilon$-greedy algorithm.

+If past data are available, a good value for $z$ can be chosen using cross validation techniques, i.e., by trying different thresholds with the available data and by choosing the one that yields the best performance, or using the heuristic of the 75\% of the maximum value of $G(t)$ as mentioned earlier (we used this heuristic in the real-data experiment in Section \ref{Section::Experimental_Results_real_data}).